Plato's Unwritten Doctrine:

 Holger Ullmann is an independent German researcher and systems analyst with over two decades of focused research in this field.
 As an autistic researcher (Asperger's), his approach leverages a highly focused, visual, and systemic capacity for pattern recognition.

 The primary goal of this ongoing research is not to formulate a new philosophical doctrine, but simply to reconstruct the verifiable framework that guided these ancient thinkers.
 As Philip of Opus articulated in the Epinomis (991e), the ultimate realization of the Academy was that every diagram, number system, and harmony reveals a "single bond" (sýndesmos)—one unified structural system.
-This research provides a systemic perspective that grounds the Platonic worldview in exactly this unifying matrix, entirely independent of mystical speculation.
+This research provides a systemic perspective that grounds the Platonic worldview in exactly this unifying structural foundation, entirely independent of mystical speculation.

 The Project: Upcoming Publications